Evaluating Jobs and Determining Pay

 Evaluating Jobs

-Compensation Services partners with Human Resources Business Partners or senior leaders to apply a consistent and equitable method of evaluating jobs, aligning grade levels, and determining base pay.
+Compensation Services partners with Human Resources Business Partners and senior leaders to apply a consistent and equitable approach of evaluating jobs, aligning grade levels and determining base pay.

-Together, we review the job description to understand the scope, impact, metrics, reporting structure, complexity of the work, and accountability of the role.
-Jobs are compared to similar positions in the department and across Brown to determine the grade level.
-We also partner with central functional areas at Brown for any new positions related to those functions to ensure jobs are being leveled consistently across the University.
+Together, we review each job description to understand the role's scope, impact, metrics, reporting structure, complexity and level of accountability.
+Positions are then compared to similar roles within the department and across the University to determine the appropriate grade level.

 Determining Base Pay